AussiePharmacies AussiePharmacies

 Connecting your Gmail account is entirely optional.
 You can disconnect at any time by:

-- Going to Account Settings → Email Settings → Disconnect Gmail within our platform, or
+• Going to Settings → Gmail → Disconnect within our platform, or

-Upon disconnection, your Gmail OAuth tokens are deleted from our systems and you will no longer be able to send emails via Gmail through our platform until you choose to reconnect.
+Upon disconnection, your Gmail OAuth tokens are deleted from our systems and we attempt to revoke access at Google.
+You will not be able to send emails via Gmail through our platform until you reconnect.

 3. Why we collect and use your information